activeviam/jdk4py/README.md

 `jdk4py`'s version contains 4 numbers:

-- The first 3 numbers are the Java version.
+- The first 3 numbers are the JDK version.
-- The fourth is `jdk4py` specific: it starts at 0 for each Java version and then increases.
+- The fourth is `jdk4py` specific: it starts at 0 for each JDK version and increases when Python changes are made.